sapegin/mrm-core/Contributing.md

 # How to contribute

 I love pull requests.
-And following this simple guidelines will make your pull request easier to merge.
+And following this guidelines will make your pull request easier to merge.

 ## Submitting pull requests